abaran30/hextechhunt/README.md

 + I had some issues with the Static Data, primarily with the Champion (square) images.
 I had to convert the names of some of the Champions with camel-case names; e.g. *LeBlanc* had to get converted to *Leblanc*.
 However, *Rek'Sai* only had to lose the apostrophe, and keep its camel-case name (?).
 Finally, there is *Wukong*, who had to get converted to *MonkeyKing*.
 Figured that out thanks to this [forum discussion](https://developer.riotgames.com/discussion/community-discussion/show/p7fE97po).

 ## If I Had Extra Time, I Would Have Liked To...
-+ Learn and utilize a web framework to handle and serve both *hextechhunt-client* and *hextechhunt-server*.
++ Learn and utilize a web framework to handle/serve both *hextechhunt-client* and *hextechhunt-server*.
 + Allow sorting the results in the Results view.
 + Optimize the application for mobile view.
 + Generally improve styling.